 24. Head Coverings for Women.
 While it is true that there is no “thus sayeth Yahweh” command for women to cover their heads, Israel is a highly traditional people, and the Middle Eastern and Hebraic tradition is for married women to cover their heads whenever they leave home (to conceal their beauty from all but their husbands).
 Not only does this indicate that they are married, but it also helps the men stay focused on Yahweh (and not be distracted by their beauty).
 Single women (who are available for marriage) may leave their hair uncovered when they go out, to advertise their marital status.
 However, all women (whether married or not) should cover their heads in the assembly, so as not to distract the men (and especially the ministers [often translated as messengers, angels, 1 Corinthians 11:10]).
 Some women dislike covering the head, because it is not comfortable, but again, service to Yahweh is not about our comfort, but about righteousness.
 It is true that the only “thus sayeth Yahweh” command for women to cover their heads is found in the Torah of the Jealous Husband (Numbers 5), where a jealous man’s wife’s head is uncovered as part of the ritual.
 Clearly, if her head is uncovered, then it must be covered before it can be uncovered.
 Therefore, as a minimum, women should cover their heads in a worship environment, and Shaul tells us that women are to cover their heads whenever praying or prophesying (1 Corinthians 11:5).
 This is not always popular, but the truth is that it does help the men stay focused on Yahweh when women conceal their beauty in a modest way.
 (For more details, see “Head Coverings in Scripture v2.0,” in Nazarene Scripture Studies, Volume 1.)

 25. Ethnobotanicals.
 Nazarene Israel believes in obeying the laws of the lands where we live (Romans 13:1-8).
 We also believe in behaving wisely.
 However, that said, Yahweh allows us to consume all plants bearing seed (Genesis 1:29).
-Further, as we explain in “Cannabis and the Bible” (in Spiritual Health and Healing), when we read in the Hebrew, one of the ingredients of the priestly anointing oil was kaneh bosem (cannabis, Exodus 30:23).
+Further, as we explain in “Cannabis and the Bible” (in Nazarene Scripture Studies.
+Volume 6), when we read in the Hebrew, one of the ingredients of the priestly anointing oil was kaneh bosem (cannabis, Exodus 30:23).
 Kaneh bosem was also freely traded in ancient Israel (Isaiah 43:24, Jeremiah 6:20, Ezekiel 27:19).
 Further, when we read the Hebrew for the priestly anointing oil, almost all the ingredients are psychoactive, and psychoactive plant substances are mentioned many times in Scripture (frankincense, myrrh, spikenard, calamus, cinnamon, cassia, etc.).
 Modern medicine is also discovering that these substances have medical benefits and can cure various diseases.
 If these naturally occurring plant substances are legal (according to man’s law), then they are lawful to use (according to Yahweh’s law), but only if they are used wisely, and with discretion.
 The main thing is to listen to the Spirit, and obey what it says.
-(For details, see “Cannabis and the Bible,” in Spiritual Health and Healing.)
+(For details, see “Cannabis and the Bible,” in Nazarene Scripture Studies.
+Volume 6.)